Viewer Integration

 livedoc-viewer

-# Terminal 2: Run your tests
+# Terminal 2: Run your tests (auto-discovery connects automatically)

-dotnet test --settings my.runsettings
+dotnet test --logger LiveDoc

 - Start the viewer — open a terminal and run